asherikov/shoggoth/README.md

 The main use-case is to run the services on a dedicated headless server and use or control them from multiple client computers.

+Most services are available only when connected to VPN.

 Service interaction diagram
 ---------------------------